Food Insecurity

 Hope Clinic

-The food outreach program, for which volunteers are needed, has been extremely active in this COVID-19 period.
-Hope Clinic offers hot “to go” meals to consumers every evening (5-6 p.m.) except for Wednesdays and Fridays.
-Volunteers are needed for the 4th Thursday of each month at the clinic, 3-6:30 p.m. and at various other times throughout the week sorting and distributing food boxes.
+Hope Clinic offers hot “to go” meals to consumers every evening (5-6 p.m.) except for Wednesdays and serves 150+ people at each meal.
+Volunteers are needed for the 4th Thursday of each month at the clinic, 3-6:30 p.m.